kera-cudmore/seaside-sewing/TESTING.md

   * [Solved Bugs](#solved-bugs)
   * [Known Bugs](#known-bugs)

-Tsting was ongoing throughout the entire build.
+Testing was ongoing throughout the entire build.
 During development I made use of Googles Developer Tools to ensure everything was working as expected and to assist me with troubleshooting when things didn't work as they should.

 I have gone through each page of the site using the Chrome Developer Tools to ensure each page is responsive on a variety of different screen sizes and devices, as well as manually testing this using a variety of devices in person.